Graduate University Policies

 To provide accounting students with analytical, team-building, and technological skills; written and oral communication skills; critical thinking, research and problem solving skills that are necessary for lifelong success in the accounting profession.

 To provide exposure to economic, global, political, social, legal, ethical, regulatory, environmental, and technological issues.

 To encourage students to become active in professional organizations in accounting and taxation.

-To maintain an AACSB accredited undergraduate degree program.
+To maintain an AACSB accredited graduate and undergraduate accounting degree programs.